10 May 2012 21:17

 But I did say there was a kernel of truth, didn't I?
 Well the idea is based on what is called the thermic effect of food (TEF).
 Of course, when someone comes up with a term like that, someone else always has to one-up them so there are other names for it like diet-induced thermogenesis (DIT), specific dynamic effect (SDE) of food, and specific dynamic activity (SDA) of food.
 You'll understand if I stick to thermic effect or "TEF" for short.

 TEF is one of the three categories that total energy expenditure (TEE) is broken down into.
-The other two are your resting energy expenditure(REE) and your voluntary physical activity.
+The other two are your resting energy expenditure(REE) and your physical activity.
 You may also have heard the terms "basal energy expenditure" (BEE) or "basal metabolism rate" (BMR).
 See the section I added below for further explanation.
-For now, know that resting energy expenditure typically accounts for about 70 percent of TEE.
+For now, know that resting energy expenditure typically accounts for about 50 to 70 percent of TEE.
 Physical activity accounts for about 20 percent.
 That leaves just around 10 percent for the TEF.
 1,2 In clinical settings, TEF is not measured, but rather estimated based on the equation:

 TEE = (REE + EEPA) x 1.10